How One Group of California Teens Took a Stand Against Tobacco

 Armed with information from ChangeLab Solutions about the sale and use of e-cigarettes and a model Tobacco Retailer Licensing ordinance, the Youth Commission recommended the City Council consider restricting tobacco products that appeal to kids.
 Several Youth Commission members and their adult advocates spoke in support of the Commission’s recommendations to regulate the sale of these products within city limits.

-Teens can play in mobilizing communities.
+Teens can play a vital role in mobilizing communities.

 In response, Union City’s City Council members voted unanimously to prohibit the sale of cheap individual cigars and regulate the sale of electronic smoking devices in the same manner as traditional tobacco products.
 This means that in Union City, retailers selling e-cigarettes must have a local tobacco retailer’s license and keep these products behind the counter.
 In addition, new e-cigarette lounges and hookah bars are banned within city limits.